Section 3701.63 | Shaken baby syndrome education program.

 (2) "Child care facility" means a child day-care center, a type A family day-care home, or a licensed type B family day-care home.

-(5) "Hospital" means a hospital classified pursuant to rules adopted under section 3701.07 of the Revised Code as a general hospital or children's hospital and to which either of the following applies:
+(4) "Hospital" means a hospital classified pursuant to rules adopted under section 3701.07 of the Revised Code as a general hospital or children's hospital.

 (B) The director of health shall establish the shaken baby syndrome education program by doing all of the following:

-(1) Developing educational materials that present readily comprehendible information on shaken baby syndrome;
+(1) By not later than one year after February 29, 2008, developing educational materials that present readily comprehendible information on shaken baby syndrome;

 (2) Making available on the department of health web site in an easily accessible format the educational materials developed under division (B)(1) of this section;

-(C) In meeting the requirements under division (B) of this section, the director shall develop educational materials that, to the extent possible, minimize administrative or financial burdens on any of the entities or persons listed in section 3701.64 of the Revised Code.
+(C) In meeting the requirements under division (B) of this section, the director shall not develop educational materials that will impose an administrative or financial burden on any of the entities or persons listed in section 3701.64 of the Revised Code.

 Available Versions of this Section